yerf123/course-RH/book/duckietown-robotics-development/02_basic_development/05_creating_docker_containers.md

     laptop $ docker -H ![DUCKIEBOT_NAME].local push duckquackermann/colordetector

-You will probably have to first connect your local client with your DockerHub account.
-Just run `docker -H ![DUCKIEBOT_NAME].local login` to do this.
-Now your code can be executed on any single Duckiebot around the world with a single command:
+Note: You will probably have to first connect your Duckiebot's Docker client with your DockerHub account.
+So first open an [SSH connection](#exercise:ex-ssh) to the robot and then run `docker login` in it.
+You will be prompted to provide your DockerHub username and password.
+If you want to be able to push images directly from your laptop, you should do the same there.

+After you've pushed your image to DockerHub your code can be executed on any single Duckiebot around the world with a single command:

     $ docker -H ![DUCKIEBOT_NAME].local run -it --privileged duckquackermann/colordetector